General Education Patterns

 Plan C, the Intersegmental GE Transfer Curriculum (IGETC) is designed for transfer to the UC/CSU systems and the associate degree.
 Courses acceptable at the University of California are identified as such at the end of each catalog description in the “Courses of Instruction” section of this catalog.
 A student may transfer up to 70 CSU or UC transferable semester units from LBCC.
 The Intersegmental Committee of Academic Senates for the combined public university and community college systems in the state of California approves the IGETC, which was first implemented Summer 1991.

-2. The IGETC provides an option to satisfy the California State University lower-division GE requirements and replaces the University of California lower-division transfer core curriculum.
+The IGETC provides an option to satisfy the California State University lower-division GE requirements in lieu of the University of California lower-division transfer core curriculum.

-3. Completion of the IGETC is not a requirement for transfer to a CSU or UC, nor is it the only way to fulfill the lower-division GE requirements of the CSU or UC prior to transfer.
+Completion of the IGETC is not a requirement for transfer to a CSU or UC, nor is it the only way to fulfill the lower-division GE requirements of the CSU or UC prior to transfer (Note: Please talk to your LBCC counselor regarding specific UC schools and transfer majors which may require completion of IGETC).
 In some cases, students may find advantages in taking other courses at the community college to fulfill CSU’s GE requirements or those of a particular UC campus.

-4. To achieve a non-transfer associate degree with this program, a student must complete a field of concentration and the associate degree GE and proficiency requirements.
+To achieve a non-transfer associate degree with this program, a student must complete a field of concentration, the associate degree GE and proficiency requirements.